Atomoxetine: Attention deficit hyperactivity disorder

 The initial therapeutic effects of atomoxetine usually take 1 to 4 weeks to become apparent.
 A further 2 to 4 weeks may be required for the full therapeutic effects to be seen.
 Incrementally increasing response may occur up to 1 year or longer.
 The maximum recommended total daily dose in children and adolescents is 70 mg and adults is 100 mg.

 Other uses

 Cognitive disengagement syndrome

 Atomoxetine may be used to treat cognitive disengagement syndrome (CDS), as multiple randomised controlled clinical trials (RCTs) have found that it is an effective treatment.
 In contrast, multiple RCTs have shown that it responds poorly to the stimulant medication methylphenidate.

+Nocturnal enuresis

+Atomoxetine has been studied in the treatment of nocturnal enuresis in children and is effective for this indication.

+Excessive sleepiness

+Atomoxetine has wakefulness-promoting effects and is used off-label in the treatment of excessive sleepiness in for instance narcolepsy.

 Traumatic brain injury

 Atomoxetine is sometimes used in the treatment of cognitive impairment and frontal lobe symptoms due to conditions like traumatic brain injury (TBI).
 It is used to treat ADHD-like symptoms such as sustained attentional problems, disinhibition, lack of arousal, fatigue, and depression, including symptoms from cognitive disengagement syndrome.
 A 2015 Cochrane review identified only one study of atomoxetine for TBI and found no positive effects.
 Aside from TBI, atomoxetine was found to be effective in the treatment of akinetic mutism following subarachnoid hemorrhage in a case report.